Constraining binary mergers in AGN disks using the non-observation of lensed gravitational waves: Introduction

-Remnant BHs from such mergers, rapidly moving through the gas disk due to the GW recoil, could produce a transient electromagnetic flare~\cite{Graham:21gZTF,Graham2023:GWTC3,McKernan2019:flare,Wang2021:AccretionJet,Leob2007:flare}.
+Active galactic nuclei (AGN) are promising sites for stellar-origin black hole (BH) mergers~\citep{Ford2019:AGNWhitePaper,Ford2022:MergerRate}.
+These binary black holes (BBHs) reside in the accretion disk of the AGN, orbiting the centre supermassive black hole (SMBH), and merge within a rapid timescale~\citep{Secunda2019:BBHFormation}.
+The resulting gravitational waves (GWs)~\citep{Ishibashi2020:GW} could be detected by current and future ground-based detectors~\citep{AdvLIGO,TheVirgo:2014hva,KAGRA,US_CE,Grado2023:ET,NEMO}.
+These mergers are expected to be particularly abundant near the migration traps -- regions in the disk where inward and outward torques exerted by the gas disk cancel~\citep{Yang2019:MassDist,McKernan2012:IMBHFormation,Thompson2005:AGNdisk,Peng2021:LastMigration}.
+The detection of such BBHs may provide information about their AGN environment~\citep{Wang2021:AGNBBH_pop,McKernan2020:MCMC_BBHAGN,Stone2016:AGNBBH_hardening}, such as mass of the SMBH and the age of the AGN~\citep{Vajpeyi2022:AGNProperties}.
+Remnant BHs from such mergers, rapidly moving through the gas disk due to the GW recoil, could produce a transient electromagnetic flare~\citep{Graham:21gZTF,Graham2023:GWTC3,McKernan2019:flare,Wang2021:AccretionJet,Leob2007:flare}.
 This could be observable for an observer perpendicular to the disk (face-on).
 When viewed from the plane of the disk (edge-on), the flare would be blocked by the gaseous torus surrounding the disk.
-However, if the BBH is located behind the SMBH, then the GW signal can be strongly lensed by the SMBH, splitting it into two \enquote{images} of the same GW~\cite{Takahashi2003:WaveOptics,Millon2023:AGNlensing}.
+However, if the BBH is located behind the SMBH, then the GW signal can be strongly lensed by the SMBH, splitting it into two \enquote{images} of the same GW~\citep{Takahashi2003:WaveOptics,Millon2023:AGNlensing}.
 These images would appear as repeated waves with similar properties, except for differing amplitudes, arrival times, and phases.
-These lensed signals can be detected using standard lensing search methods~\cite{Haris2018:IdentifySL,Liu2023:Millilensing}.
+These lensed signals can be detected using standard lensing search methods~\citep{Haris2018:IdentifySL,Liu2023:Millilensing}.
 In this letter, we show that a fraction of such mergers produce detectable lensed GWs, with a lensing probability that depends on their radial distribution on the accretion disk.
 Consequently, the non-detection of lensed GW events will constrain the number of such systems and exclude regions of the disk as the dominant BBH merger sites.

-In this letter, we show that a fraction of these AGN-BBH mergers produce lensed gravitational waves, with a lensing probability that depends on their radial distribution on the accretion disk.
-Consequently, the non-detection of lensed GW events will constrain the number of such systems and exclude regions of the disk as the dominant AGN-BBH production sites.